Women's HIL: Yibbi Jansen stars as Odisha Warriors hammer Shrachi Rarh Bengal Tigers - www.lokmattimes.com

 The first penalty corner of the match was awarded to the Tigers in the 14th minute.
 Udita's slap shot was deflected onto Ishika Chaudhary's body by a Tigers player and the umpire awarded the Tigers a penalty stroke.
 The Warriors used their referral to reverse the decision as the ball had struck Chaudhary above her knee.

 The Warriors opened the scoring with the first move of the second quarter.
 Yibbi Jansen played a delightful pass from the halfway line to find Michelle Fillet.
-Fillet’s shot was hit with so much power that it went past goalkeeper O’Hanlon before she could even react.
+Fillet's shot was hit with so much power that it went past goalkeeper O'Hanlon before she could even react, said the press release.

 The Warriors kept up the pressure and won their first penalty corner in the 18th minute.
 Yibbi Jansen found the bottom corner with a venomous drag-flick to double her side's lead.